Image ALT {ALT}

 Buildup on the Tongue

-Everyone has some coating on their tongue — it's normal, especially in the morning.
-It can look white, yellow, or grayish, and is made up of saliva, food particles, dead cells, and bacteria.
+A light coating on the tongue is normal, especially in the morning.
+It may appear white, yellow, or slightly gray and usually consists of saliva residue, food particles, dead cells, and bacteria.

-In healthy people, this coating is usually thin and easy to clean.
-But if it becomes thick, hard to remove, and has a strong odor — especially near the back of the tongue — it may be a sign of chronic bad breath.
+In healthy individuals, this layer is typically thin and easy to remove during routine oral hygiene.
+However, when the coating becomes thick, difficult to clean, and produces a noticeable odor, particularly toward the back of the tongue, it may indicate a source of chronic bad breath.

 Dental Work: Crowns, Bridges, Braces, and More

-Any type of dental appliance — crowns, bridges, dentures, braces, veneers, or clear aligners — can trap food and bacteria if not cleaned properly.
-This can lead to bad breath, especially if the appliance is older or hard to clean.
+Dental appliances such as crowns, bridges, dentures, braces, veneers, or clear aligners can retain food particles and bacteria if they are not cleaned thoroughly.
+Over time, this buildup may contribute to unpleasant breath, particularly when the appliance is older or has areas that are difficult to maintain properly.

 Even well-fitted dental work can leave a tiny gap between the surface of the tooth and the restoration.
 Over time, food and bacteria collect in these spaces and break down, causing odor.